 Everyone is welcome at our services across the Benefice.
-Please do take a look at the individual service times below to find a location, time and tradition which suits you.
+Please look at the specific Church pages below to find a date, time and tradition which best suits you.

 We are also proud to advertise St Michaels Church as a member of the Inclusive Church Network.

 BIG QUESTIONS #005 – Should Religion and Politics mix?

 Read Matthew 23:27-28 to get started …

 In this piece of scripture Jesus directly challenges the Pharisees and Sadducees and calls them hypocrites.
 These Jewish officials were the politicians of the time in Judah, (Israel used to be called Judah).
 The Romans who conquered and occupied the territory, (renaming it Judea), were quite happy to allow the internal affairs to be governed by the Jewish population.
 Jesus came head to head with these officials on many occasions.
 See the Further reading links at the bottom.